What Is a Business Model Canvas?

 There will be a description of various pathways through which the product would be distributed in the marketplace and sold.

-The canvas should also identify individuals and groups that could play a role in the product’s success.
+The canvas should also identify individuals and groups that could affect the product’s success.

 Companies must also document the activities happening within the business internally and the budgets, resources, and individuals required.